Hasmelash95/kill-or-save-bill/README.md

 ### Deploying the App

+1. Create a Heroku account or log in if you have one.
+2. Click on the "Create new app" button on the dashboard.
+3. Give the app a unique name.
+(For this one kill-or-save-bill was used.)
+4. Select your region.
+5. Click on the settings tab.
+6. Add a Config Var with the key PORT and the value 8000.
+7. Add the builpacks python and node.js in that order, with python on top, and save changes.
+8. Click on the deploy tab.
+9. Connect to Github under deployment method, search the repository you wish to link to and click 'connect'.
+10. Select either automatic or manual deploy.
+The former rebuilds the app everytime you git push.
+11. You will see an "App was successfully deployed" message.
+12. The application can be run by clicking 'Open App'.

 ### Cloning the Repository

+1. Log on to your Github account and head to the main page of the repository you wish to clone.
+2. Click on the 'Code' button above the list of files and choose from HTTPS, SSH or Github CLI, to copy the URL provided.
+3. Open terminal and ensure you are in the correct location.
+4. Type in 'git clone' and paste the URL you'd copied in step 2 and press enter.

 ## Acknowledgements

 I would like to thank my mentor, Brian Macharia for his help during the process and offering much needed advice.

 My friend, Victoria for talking through some problems with me.

+My friend Daniel for spotting typos.

 Dan and Dave, creators of [Arx - After the Recknoning](https://play.arxmush.org/) for the lore that inspired this game.